Champlain Canal Navigation and Cruising Guide

-The navigation season for the Champlain Canal is the same as the Cayuga-Seneca, Erie, and Oswego Canals: early May through November from 0700 to 2200 daily.
-However, prior to Memorial Day and after Labor Day these hours are typically restricted to 0700 to 1700 daily.
+The navigation season for the Champlain Canal is the same as for the rest of the New York Canal System, typically early to mid-May through October or November from 0700 to 1700 daily.

 Aids to Navigation

-NOAA Chart #14786, provides coverage of the Champlain Canal System with Lake Champlain being covered by its own individual charts.
-All charts are listed below running from Waterford, NY north to the Canadian Border:
+NOAA Chart #14786, provides coverage of the Champlain Canal System with Lake Champlain being covered by its own individual NOAA charts.

 There are 11 locks on the Champlain Canal.